 - Not everything needs to be published

-- Writer's notebooks
+- Mini-lessons: teacher leads

 - Writing continuum

-- Immersion, immersion, immersion
+- Immersion, immersion, immersion:

+- learning from mentors

+- Noticing and naming

-- Conferencing (principles of writing instruction)
+- Conferencing-responsive to student (principles of writing instruction)

 - How?
 When?
 What?

 - Peer feedback-community of writers

-- How can you see this pedagogy crossing curriculum lines?

-"Getting to know your students as writers and as people is one of the most important things you can do as a writing teacher."
+"Getting to know your students as writers and as people is one of the most important thíngs you can do as a wríting teacher."
 Matt Glover